 Salt and Black or White Pepper

-6 Tbsp Earth Balance or similar plant based butter.
-Mykonos vegan butter would work well here.
-Keep 2 Tbsp aside to finish the sauce.
+6 Tbsp Butter, keep 2 Tbsp aside to finish the sauce.

 Juice of one Lemon